 4. Estate considerations

-You can set up the account’s assets to transfer directly to your spouse or common law partner upon your death, as long as he or she is named beneficiary on your TFSA.
+You can set up the account’s assets to transfer directly to your spouse or common law partner upon your death, as long as he or she is named the successor holder on your TFSA.

 We can help